janus-rose/PiCloud/README.md

 Log into your Pi with Terminal or Putty, then enter this in the command line:

 ```
-sudo sh -c “$(curl -fsSL https://github.com/lawfulintercept/PiCloud/blob/master/syncthing-setup.sh)"
+sh -c “$(curl -fsSL https://github.com/lawfulintercept/PiCloud/blob/master/syncthing-setup.sh)"
 ```

-SyncThing is now fully configured and running on your Pi.
+Enter "yes" at the prompt, then hit "y" and enter your password if asked to begin installing SyncThing.
+After the setup script finishes, SyncThing will be fully configured and running on your Pi.

-Access your Pi's SyncThing interface by typing https://192.168.X.XX:8384 into your web browser's address bar (substitute your Pi's IP address instead of “192.168.X.XX”).
+Now, access your Pi's SyncThing interface by typing https://192.168.X.XX:8384 into your web browser's address bar (substitute your Pi's IP address instead of “192.168.X.XX”).

 *NOTE: Since we've turned on encryption for the interface, you will need to explicitly type the 'https://' before your Pi's address every time to access it*

-Now a scary security warning will appear in the browser.
-We don't need to worry about this, so click past the warning ("Advanced >> Proceed" in Chrome, "Permanently Add Exception" in Firefox) and you'll enter the Syncthing interface.
+A scary security warning will appear in the browser.
+We don't need to worry about this, so click past the warning ("Advanced >> Proceed" in Chrome, "I Understand the Risks" >> "Add Exception" >> "Confirm" in Firefox) and you'll enter the Syncthing interface.

 ### c.
 Connect your devices with SyncThing